When are Hopf algebras determined by integer sequences?: Classifying surjections between

-When $H$ is graded, connected and cocommutative, the Eulerian idempotent projects onto $\mathcal{P}(H)$~\cite[Theorem 9.4]{S94}.
-Following~\cite{P99}, we call the family of all graded linear idempotents of $H$ which project onto $\mathcal{P}(H)$ \emph{Lie idempotents}.
+When $H$ is graded, connected and cocommutative, the Eulerian idempotent is a linear projection onto $\mathcal{P}(H)$~\cite[Theorem 9.4]{S94}.
+Following~\cite{P99}, we call the family of all graded linear projections from $H$ onto $\mathcal{P}(H)$ \emph{Lie idempotents}.

-Aguiar and Sottile use the Eulerian idempotent to produce primitive generators for the Grossman-Larson Hopf algebra of heap-ordered trees in~\cite{AS05cc}, as do Novelli and Thibon for a Hopf algebra of dimension Catalan at each degree in~\cite[\S 5]{NT05}.
+Aguiar and Sottile use the Eulerian idempotent to produce primitive generators for the Grossman-Larson Hopf algebra of heap-ordered trees in~\cite{AS05cc}, as do Novelli and Thibon for a Hopf algebra with dimension sequence given by the Catalan numbers in~\cite[\S 5]{NT05}.
 Lauve and Mastnak use a related primitive idempotent to produce primitive generators for the symmetric functions in noncommuting variables in~\cite{LM11}.
 Foissy and Patras recently showed that this method holds more generally for any \FGCCHA and Lie idempotent~\cite{FP24}, generalizing the following result of Patras and Reutenauer~\cite{PR04}.

 \begin{lemma}[{\cite[Lemma 22]{PR04}}] Let $H$ be an \FGCCHA freely generated by a graded set $X = \biguplus_{n \geq 1} X_{n}$.
 Then the graded set

 is a complete set of primitive generators of $H$. \end{lemma}